zzr-idam/PDE-Based-Image-Dehazing/README.md

 ```
 This script will:
 1. Read the hazy images from `dehazing_samples/`.
-2. Apply the deep - learning - based dehazing algorithm.
+2. Apply the deep-learning-based dehazing algorithm.
 3. Output the dehazed images (the output path can be customized within the `demo.py` script).

 ## 6. Notes and Tips
 - **Environment Compatibility**: Ensure that your Python environment (especially the versions of PyTorch, CUDA, and cuDNN if using GPU acceleration) is compatible with the requirements of the deep - learning operations in the project.
-In case of GPU - related issues, refer to the official documentation of PyTorch for troubleshooting.
+In case of GPU-related issues, refer to the official documentation of PyTorch for troubleshooting.
 - **Input Image Requirements**: The input hazy images should be of reasonable size.
 Extremely large images may cause memory issues during processing.
 You can consider resizing the images beforehand or adjusting the memory - related settings in the code if needed.
 - **Customization**: The `demo.py` script can be further customized.
 For example, you can modify the dehazing parameters, adjust the output image quality settings, or integrate additional post - processing steps for better visual results.